Apocalyptic and post-apocalyptic fiction: Films and television

 The AMC television series The Walking Dead, based on the comic book series of the same name, premiered in 2010.
 It centers around a group of people in the state of Georgia who struggle to survive and adapt in a post-apocalyptic world filled with zombies (here called "walkers") and opposing groups of survivors who are often more dangerous than the walkers themselves.
 The popularity of the series has led to a spin-off franchise comprising an aftershow (Talking Dead), a companion television series (Fear the Walking Dead, a prequel with different characters from the source material), video games (e.g., The Walking Dead: The Game (Season One), The Walking Dead: Season Two and The Walking Dead: Season Three) webisodes (including The Talking Dead webisodes and the Fear the Walking Dead web series), and numerous parodies and spoofs.

 World War Z (2013) is an apocalyptic action horror film based on the 2006 novel of the same name by Max Brooks.
 The film focuses on a former United Nations investigator who must travel the world to find a way to stop a zombie pandemic.

 The Last Ship (2014) is an American action-drama television series, based on the 1988 novel of the same name by William Brinkley.
 After a global viral pandemic wipes out over 80% of the world's population, the crew (consisting of 218 people) of a lone unaffected U.S. Navy Arleigh Burke-class guided-missile destroyer, the fictional USS Nathan James (DDG-151), must try to find a cure, stop the virus, and save humanity.

 Train to Busan (2016) is an apocalyptic zombie film, based around a South Korean train from Seoul to Busan, hence the name.
 The virus was created from a chemical accident, and, when it infects any animal, gives the animal heightened senses and makes humans very violent.
 While they do get disoriented from darkness, they are very deadly.
 The story follows Seo Seok-woo (Gong Yoo) and his daughter, Su-an (Kim Su-an), as they find their way through a ravaged South Korea.

 The Rain (TV series) (2018) is a Danish post-apocalyptic web-television series.
 After a rain-borne virus is released over the region of Scandinavia, causing a pandemic.
 Simone Andersen (played by Alba August) and Rasmus Andersen, along with their mother and father, must make it to an underground bunker.
-Things soon go awry when the father must leave to find a cure and the children are forced out of the bunker due to lack of food in search for their father.
+Things soon go awry when the father must leave to find a cure and the children are forced out of the bunker due to lack of food.

-The Last Man on Earth (2015) is a post apocalyptic American comedy TV series over 4 seasons starring Will Forte.
+The Last Man on Earth (2015) is a post-apocalyptic American comedy TV series over 4 seasons starring Will Forte.
 It plays the premise for laughs.
-The original character is essentially a loser and then various other survivors find him and change the dynamic with hilarious and moving consequences.